LePTreX/Age-of-Py/README.md

 # Age-of-Py
-Age of War clone realised with PyGame and OpenGL
+Age of War clone realised with PyGame, PyOpenGL, PyOpenGL_accelerate and numpy.

 List of function: